 Additionally, there has been a recent increase in the number of reported cases of Chikangunya and dengue fever.
 Anti-malarials won't protect you from these, but the other recommended precautions will help.

 Top tip: DEET is very difficult to come by, if not impossible.
 The best alternative is Deltan, sold in any supermarket or pharmacy.
 A small bottle costs around $3 and lasted us nearly a week.
 If you get the one for kids, there is almost no offensive smell either.
+If you're looking to buy a good mosquito-repellent before you set off to Ecuador, we can't recommend this one highly enough - repels the little buggers, it's not rested on animals and it's good for the environment.

 #10 you can experience the galapagos on a budget